EmaMaker/uni-ccen-project/README.md

-# CCEN_Diabetes_Control
+@ Neural-MPC for Control of Type 1 Diabetes

-Progect of Control of comunications and energy networks about diabetes type 1 control using a neural correction in MPC
+Project for Control of Communications and Energy networks exam, with a grey-box model (linerar approximation+neural network) for prediction in MPC